MrDamiAde/aws-static-web-project/README.md

 ## Project Overview

-In this project, I created a static web app using HTML, CSS and Javascript and then deployed and hosted it on Amazon S3.
+In this project, I built a static web app using HTML, CSS and JavaScript.
+I then deployed and hosted it on Amazon S3.

 ---